ecmwf/open-ecpds/docs/rest-api.md

 !!! warning "Activation required before associating a destination"
-    A newly created incoming user (via `incoming/user/add` or `incoming/user/add2`) is **inactive** by default.
+    A newly created incoming user (via `incoming/user/add` or `incoming/user/add2`) is **inactive** by default unless `active=true` is passed at creation time.
 Calling `incoming/association/add` on an inactive user fails with `User <id> not found/active`.

+    The simplest way to activate a user is the `active` parameter on `incoming/user/add`/`add2` (see above), either at creation time or in a follow-up call to `incoming/user/add`.

-To activate the user, call `incoming/category/add` with a category name that contains `ECPDS` (case-insensitive), e.g. `["ECPDS"]` — this is a special marker, not an actual category that needs to exist in the `CATEGORY` table.
-Omitting an `ECPDS` category (or calling `incoming/category/add` with a list that doesn't contain one) deactivates the user again.
+    Alternatively, `incoming/category/add` can also activate/deactivate a user as a side effect: passing a category name that contains `ECPDS` (case-insensitive), e.g. `["ECPDS"]`, activates the user — this is a special marker, not an actual category that needs to exist in the `CATEGORY` table (the category list itself is not stored).
+Omitting an `ECPDS` marker deactivates the user again.
+This predates the `active` parameter and is kept for backward compatibility, but `active` is the more direct and self-explanatory option for new integrations.

 ---